 9 pm Capitol Hill nightlife

 Capitol Hill is the busiest area for nightlife in Seattle, with countless restaurants and bars.
-If you like cider, visit Capitol Cider, the largest independent cider bar in the country.
+If you like cider, visit A Stir, the largest independent cider bar in the country.
 They have more than 30 ciders on tap, and 200+ in bottles and cans.

-Or stop in at Optimism, a local brewery with unique flavors, such as Raspberry Solarpunk and the espresso-and-chocolate flavor called Before the Dawn.
+Or stop in at Stoup Brewing (formerly Optimism), a local brewery with unique flavors, such as Tart Raspberry Sour and Power Tracks, a winter ale with hints of chocolate and caramel.

-Meanwhile, LGBTQ+ folks should check out Union Bar, a modern bar with video screens playing dance music, located right next to Optimism.
+Meanwhile, LGBTQ+ folks should check out Union Bar, a modern bar with video screens playing dance music, located right next to Stoup.

 The Pacific Northwest is the ultimate playground for those who love the outdoors.
 You could drive to the Cascade Mountains and spend all day hiking.